SAthamnah/VRBluiTouchInteraction/README.md

 <img width="300" alt="image" src="https://github.com/user-attachments/assets/1b753478-37f9-478b-a5ca-bca81acc73b2" />

 ___
 2. Drag the variable and drop it in the graph, press on get.
-Drag from the vraiable refrance and seach for "Add Unique".
+Drag from the variable reference and search for "Add Unique".
 Connect the components like in the screenshot.
-This will add any componet that overlaps the screen to an array, we will use this to findout how many fingers are touching the screen. do the same with the "On Component End Overlap" but "remove item" instaid of "add unique".
+This will add any component that overlaps the screen to an array, we will use this to find out how many fingers are touching the screen. do the same with the "On Component End Overlap" but "remove item" instead of "add unique".

 <img width="300" alt="image" src="https://github.com/user-attachments/assets/50af0cc9-b9c7-4818-84ab-9d3310eafd3a" />
 <img width="400" alt="image" src="https://github.com/user-attachments/assets/408fcc87-be76-4911-9a54-152494676e0e" />